calvm32/2D_Q-tensor/README.md

 ### Builtin

-If using a builtin mesh, the only mesh implemented at the moment is the Box Mesh.
+If using a builtin mesh, you may use any [2d mesh from Firedrake](https://www.firedrakeproject.org/_modules/firedrake/utility_meshes.html).
+For example,
-Let's say we want to create a Box Mesh of length, width and height `x`, `y`, and `z` respectively.
-Moreover, let's let `xn`, `yn`, and `zn` be the number of nodes along the length, width, and height repectively.
-To do this, we set `source` to `builtin`, and set `name` to `BoxMesh xn yn zn x y z`.
-For example, for a slab with a 10 x 10 base and a height of 0.2, with a mesh size of 0.1, we would implement it as follows:
 ```
 mesh:
   source: builtin
-  name: BoxMesh 10 10 2 1 1 0.2
+  name: RectangleMesh 10 10 1 1
 ```
+corresponds with a 10cells by 10cells rectangle with N=10 divisions per cell.

 ### Local